60-years-of-experience

 tactile switch Printed Circuit Board Tactile vs nontactile

 Choosing the perfect switch for your business’s equipment is vital to efficient operations.
-When creating a custom membrane switch you want to consider how the operator uses the machine.
+When creating a custom membrane switch, you want to consider how the operator uses the machine.

 Keep reading to learn the differences between the two so you can create the perfect membrane switch for your equipment.